Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Results and discussion

-Negative excess kurtosis is indicative of a flat-top distribution and has in the past been associated with Auger recombination.\cite{wietek_nonlinear_2024}\cite{perea-causin_exciton_2019} As Auger recombination occurs more efficiently at high exciton densities, the resulting faster decay at the center of the population indeed leads to flat-topped distributions.
-Crucially though, the effect of Auger recombination is limited to early times, diminishing quickly as the exciton density reduces as a result of both population decay and diffusion processes.
-As time goes by, Gaussian diffusion would again lead to a value of 0 excess kurtosis, as confirmed by numerical simulations (see red solid line in Figure \ref{fig2} b).
+Negative excess kurtosis is indicative of a flat-top distribution and has in the past been associated with Meitner-Auger recombination.\cite{wietek_nonlinear_2024}\cite{perea-causin_exciton_2019} As Meitner-Auger recombination occurs more efficiently at high exciton densities, the resulting faster decay at the center of the population indeed leads to a flattening of the distribution.
+Crucially though, the effect of Meitner-Auger recombination is limited to early times, diminishing quickly as the exciton density reduces as a result of both population decay and diffusion processes.
+As time goes by, Gaussian diffusion would again tend to a value of 0 excess kurtosis, as confirmed by numerical simulations (see red solid line in Figure \ref{fig2} b).

+We now turn to the possibility of multiple mobile species causing negative excess kurtosis.
+As mentioned, TScM is sensitive not just to excitons or free carriers, but also to phonon populations.
+Phonons are generated as photoexcited carriers undergo bandedge relaxation in the first ps after excitation.
+The spatiotemporal evolution of the contrast is then a convolution of both fast-moving short-lived excitons and slow-moving long-lived phonons.
+As time goes by, this would lead to a short-lived heavy tailed distribution caused by the fast outward moving excitons, leaving the slow moving phonons behind.
+With time, however, the long-lived phonon population with normal Gaussian diffusion would take over, once more leading to a negligible excess kurtosis.
+Simulations of this scenario are represented by the green solid line in Figure \ref{fig2} b).
+Indeed, at early times, a small prolongation of the positive excess kurtosis is observed, decaying to 0 as time goes by.

-Deviations from Gaussian diffusion can also occur in the presence of multiple carrier populations.
-The presence of trap states, in that respect, have been shown to significantly affect the spatiotemporal dynamics of the population (Figure S3) \cite{seitz_mapping_2021}\cite{akselrod_subdiffusive_2014}\cite{lo_gerfo_morganti_transient_2025}.
-While free excitons exhibit fast diffusion, trap states can slow down their spatial dynamics due to consecutive trapping and detrapping events.
-Importantly, trapped excitons typically have longer lifetimes than free excitons and the concentration of trapped excitons is higher around the center of the distribution compared to the tails, leading to thinner tails and negative values of excess kurtosis (blue line in Figure \ref{fig2}b).
-This result aligns more closely with our experimental observations as seen in Figure \ref{fig1}d and Figure\ref{fig2}a, and is consistent with long lived states being the reason behind the early positive kurtosis seen at high repetition rates.
+A distinct scenario with multiple mobile species is the presence of shallow traps.
+The presence of trap states has been shown to significantly affect the spatiotemporal dynamics of the population in transient microscopy measurements \cite{seitz_mapping_2021}\cite{akselrod_subdiffusive_2014}\cite{lo_gerfo_morganti_transient_2025}.
+In contrast to co-propagating populations of excitons and phonons, shallow traps lead to a dynamic interchange between free and trapped excitons through consecutive trapping and detrapping events.
+Importantly, free excitons have a relative fast decay compared to trapped excitons.
+The less time excitons have resided in traps, the faster they move and the shorter their lifespans.
+This scenario indeed leads to a short-tailed (flat-topped) distribution with negative excess kurtosis, as demonstrated by our simulations (solid blue line in Figure \ref{fig2} b).